sujithsumo-cloud/ELITE-SPARK/README.md

 # Documentation

-The repository includes separate documentation for:
+The repository includes separate documentation and evidence for:

 1. Architecture
 2. SPOF analysis